franipendus/RoundTripBlog/content/NalikaPalayoor/_index.md

 # Nalika Palayoor

-Hi, My name is Nalika Palayoor, and I'm a Data Science and BioChem major at Northeastern University!
+Hi!
+My name is Nalika Palayoor, and I’m a Data Science and Biochemistry major and Ethics minor at Northeastern University.